24-hour comic: Europe, Asia and beyond

 Lo Spazio Bianco organized 24 Hour Italy Comics Day, for creators in Italy, beginning on October 1, 2005, with authorization from McCloud and Gertler.
 24 Hour Comic events have also been held in Croatia and France.

 Pulp Faction organise an Australian event known as the Comikaze 24 Hour Challenge over the Queen's Birthday weekend every year since 2005.

 Since 2006 Comicworld (www.comicworld.gr) is responsible for organizing the event in the Greek cities of Athens & Thessaloniki.
 In 2006 they gathered more than 50 participants in the same place.
 Every year they publish a graphic novel with the best three stories created in the event.

 A 24-hour comic challenge was held in a castle on 21–22 March 2015 at Kellie's Castle, Batu Gajah, Perak, Malaysia as a collaboration between Port Ipoh, the Malaysian Comic Activist Society (Pekomik) and Malaysian Animation Society (Animas).
 The event was the "scariest" 24-hour comics challenge — the castle is known as a famous paranormal tourist spot.

 In 2017, Malaysia hosted another hardcore 24 hour comic challenge set in Taiping Zoo and Night Safari on 8-9 April 2017, Perak, Malaysia.
 The event was the first ever international 24 hour comic challenge held in a zoo or safari and featured comic artists from India and Indonesia.
-Taiping Zoo is the oldest zoo in Malaysia and is one of the major zoological parks in Malaysia.
-It covers 34 acres (14 ha) and exhibits 1300 animals representing 180 species of amphibians, mammals, and reptiles.
-It also has a night safari.